Josh Lowe Preview, Player Props: Rays vs. Mariners

-On Friday, Josh Lowe (coming off going 1-for-3) and the Tampa Bay Rays face the Seattle Mariners, whose starting pitcher will be George Kirby.
-First pitch is at 6:40 PM ET.
+Josh Lowe, with a slugging percentage of .406 in his past 10 games -- including one home run -- will be in action for the Tampa Bay Rays against the Seattle Mariners, with Bryan Woo on the hill, September 9 at 4:05 PM ET.

-In his last game he had a one-hit showing (1-for-3) against the Mariners.
+In his most recent game he had a hitless showing (0-for-3 with an RBI) against the Mariners.

 Josh Lowe Game Info & Props vs. the Mariners